Democratic Senators Call on Al Franken to Resign

 Multiple women have accused the senator of kissing or groping them without consent.
 Franken has acknowledged and apologized for some of these incidents, while characterizing others as misunderstandings.
 On Wednesday, a former Democratic congressional aide told Politico that Franken attempted to forcibly kiss her after a taping of his radio show.
 The senator flatly denied that allegation.

 Democrats have been torn about how to handle Franken’s scandal, since the allegations against him first began surfacing last month.
 Some feared that the party would suffer from imposing a moral standard on its elected officials that Republicans refuse to apply to their own.
-Others, felt a loyalty to Franken, and viewed his indiscretions as insufficiently severe to warrant his expulsion from the Senate.
+Others felt a loyalty to Franken, and viewed his indiscretions as insufficiently severe to warrant his expulsion from the Senate.

 But from the beginning, the party’s best interests have been clear.
 Minnesota has a Democratic governor, so there is no risk that Team Blue will lose a precious Senate vote.
 And in pushing Franken out, Democrats will be in a better position to capitalize on the feminist, political energy that the “post-Weinstein moment” has unleashed.
 More immediately, they will be able to deny Republicans the chance to excuse their tolerance for Roy Moore’s candidacy with an appeal to moral relativism.